 Who is Liable for an American Staffordshire Terrier Attack?

-A dog attack can cause serious harm and trauma, and it is important for owners to be held accountable.
+A dog attack can cause serious harm and trauma, and it is essential for owners to be held accountable.

-When a victim decides to take legal action over a dog bite, they will be suing the owner of the dog.
+When a victim decides to take legal action over a dog bite, they will be suing the dog’s owner.
 The kind of compensation a victim might expect to receive can vary hugely, depending on the circumstances of their specific case.

 Taking Legal Action After a Dog Bite Attack